 The natural man is tempted to think of free forgiveness as a license to sin.
 Nothing could be farther from the truth.
-Those of us who have been baptized in the Christ Jesus are baptized into His death.
+Those of us who have been baptized into Christ Jesus are baptized into His death.
 This means that as new people in Christ, we are dead to sin and alive in Him.

-Yes, we still may in weakness succumb to the temptation to sin, but that is not who we are.
+Yes, out of weakness, we still succumb to the temptation to sin but that is not who we are.
 We are no longer creatures of sin and evil.
 We are a new creation.
 We are no longer slaves to sin.
 We are dead to sin and alive to God in Christ Jesus.